 Speaking in the official PC3 Discord server, Fernando confirmed that “DLC will include both tracks and cars (which one, I can’t tell you right now) Unless something dramatically changes, tracks will be given for free.”

-The inclusion of free DLC is an interesting choice, and raises questions about which tracks will be included in the free package.
-With many firm favorites such as Le Mans having been omitted from the base game, only time will tell whether they will be included in the aforementioned free DLC.
+The inclusion of free DLC is an interesting choice and raises questions about which tracks will be included in the free package.
+We still haven’t had maps like Le Mans added to the game with DLC.

 Does Project Cars 3 have photo mode?